 A program plan will be created for each student, outlining the required courses to complete the program approved at the time of admission.
 Once admitted to the program, the student will be advised and approved for graduation by the BFA educational advisor.
 It is the student's responsibility to ensure that all program requirements are met.
 This should be done by regular consultation with the BFA educational advisor.

-Students admitted to an Extended Studies certificate will be given a registration time along with degree students, according to UFV's Order of Registration policy (BRP-235.02).
+Students admitted to an Extended Studies certificate will be given a registration time along with degree students, according to UFV's Order of Registration policy (95).

 Students admitted to an Extended Studies certificate have the same seat priority as students enrolled in equivalent degree programs (seats are not reserved for minors).

 The certificate will be recognized at convocation and recorded on the student's transcript with the appropriate option.
 Graduation requests must be approved by Senate.
-Students must submit a request for graduation form to the Admissions and Records office on or before April 1, with program requirements met by April 30.
+Students must submit a request for graduation form to the Office of the Registrar on or before April 1, with program requirements met by April 30.